-At Tulane, Dr. Sloan has been teaching a number of core courses such as: Introduction to Development, International Political and Economic Relations, and Development Theories and Strategies since 1945.
-She also teaches a series of electives such as Migrants, Refugees and Development, Leadership and Management for Development, and Development in the Francophone World.
+At Tulane, Dr. Sloan has been teaching a number of core courses such as: Introduction to International Development, International Political and Economic Relations, and Development Theories and Strategies since 1945.
+She also teaches a series of electives such as Migrants, Refugees and Development, Humanitarian Assistance and Development, Leadership and Management for Development, and Development in the Francophone World.
 Before her appointment as International Development full-time faculty, Dr. Sloan was the Director of the French Language Program and Professor of Practice at the Department of French and Italian at Tulane, where she taught courses on French society, institutions, and media, as well as French language.

 Dr. Sloan was previously Assistant Director of the Russian and Eurasian Studies Program at the Center for Strategic and International Studies (CSIS), in Washington, DC.
 Subsequently, she managed the ACE Program (Action for Cooperation in the field of Economics) in Brussels, a European Union assistance program to the former Soviet Union and Central and Eastern Europe, funding research projects on all aspects of the region’s transition from planned to market economy.

-International Development; International Political Economy; Migrants and Refugees; Organizational Leadership and Management; Social Innovation and Entrepreneurship; Sub-Saharan Africa; Francophone World; Russia and former Soviet Union; Central and Eastern Europe.
+International Development; International Political Economy; Migrants and Refugees; Humanitarianism; Organizational Leadership and Management; Social Innovation and Entrepreneurship; Sub-Saharan Africa; Francophone World; Russia and former Soviet Union; Central and Eastern Europe.